 But back to the story…my personal relationship with Italian Nutella was a slippery slope.
 The first night I opened it was after a hearty dinner of penne, peppers, and sausage to try some with my newly-purchased Macine while absentmindedly watching the American news on my computer stream.
 At first bite, I melted into a heaven of chocolatey goodness, took a full 60 seconds to appreciate the luxurious taste, and continued on for a second helping.
 An hour later, I looked down to find that the jar was empty, and the bag half-eaten.
 The same thing happened a week later, this time with an entire baguette.
 A few days after that, I attempted to tackle a part of the job with a spoon, but couldn’t stop myself.
 It was just too amazing – the creamy mixture was not as sweet as most similar spreads in the United States, and the hazelnut flavor was just prominent enough to balance but not overwhelm the chocolate notes of goodness.
 I couldn’t open the jar and not finish it.
 In October of 2006, I gave Nutella up for the rest of my stay in Rome (if you don’t count that time in November.
 Ok fine, times in November, and once in December….I won’t tell all my secrets).

 Since the original fateful meeting of my taste buds and Nutella, I’ve learned to put the lid back on the jar.
-I’m even a frequent-purchaser of the American kind (and luckily, the Italian spread is also available online and at specialty stores around the country).
+I’m even a frequent-purchaser of the American kind (and luckily, the Italian spread is also available online and at specialty stores around the country or at Eataly’s Nutella Bars in Chicago and NYC).
 So, in light of this chocolate-honoring, Nutella-praising February, let’s raise our Nutella-covered spoons/toast/cookies/fingers and give another Italian food miracle its due praise.
 Salute!

 What has your experience been with the famed spread?
 Were you able to put the lid back on the jar?